Search This Blog

 Datura Flower

-It thrives and survives and grows on roadsides, deserted and parched hillsides, and also grows in crevices of our larva rocks in Abu.
+It thrives, survives, and grows on roadsides, deserted and parched hillsides, and in the crevices of our larva rocks in Abu.
 Abuites are conscious of this plant.
 They used its flowers in offerings in temples to appease the deities.
 Most folks are AWARE of its deadly poisonous toxins.

 In India, Datura also features Tantra, as a crucial ingredient for black magic rituals.